Houston Scaffolding Accident Attorneys

 Record Results in Scaffolding & Ladder Cases

 When a young man was severely injured while working on scaffolding at a Lake Charles refinery, his family turned to Arnold & Itkin for help.
-He had been struck in the head by a 20-pound metal bar, which left him paralyzed and barely verbal—even though he was wearing a hard hat.
+He had been struck in the head by a 20-pound metal bar, which left him paralyzed and barely verbal—despite the fact that he was wearing a hard hat at the time of the accident.

-Our team secured a record $411 million verdict on our client's behalf, helping him and his family get the funds they need for his lifelong care.
+Our team secured a record $411 million verdict on our client's behalf, helping him and his family access the resources they need for his lifelong care.

 Some of our other notable scaffolding and ladder accident results include:

-- $5.5 million for a man who was severely injured in a scaffolding collapse.
+• $5.5 million for a man who sustained life-altering injuries in a scaffolding collapse.

-- $2.7 million for a barge worker injured while crossing a ladder between vessels.
+• $2.7 million for a barge worker injured during a ladder crossing between vessels.

-- $1.95 million for a deckhand who was seriously injured in a ladder fall.
+• $1.95 million for a deckhand who suffered severe injuries in a ladder fall.

 Scaffolding collapses, ladder falls, and similar incidents have the potential to completely alter the course of a person's life.
 As Houston scaffolding accident attorneys, we are committed to helping our clients recover the level of compensation that helps them truly rebuild and move forward.
 The results above are just a few examples of the outcomes we've been able to achieve in this area.
 If you or someone you love has been injured, we're standing by to help.